The Pale Moon browser is open source and free software.

 Moon™ logo, Goanna™

-freedom to redistribute and modify the software, there are tight
+freedom to redistribute and modify the software's core code, there are

-restrictions on your ability to use the Pale Moon names and logos in
+restrictions on your ability to use the names and logos in

-ways which fall in the domain of trademark law, even when included in
+ways which fall in the domain of trademark law, even when these

 the source tree and built into